 - Old Money: She comes from an old-moneyed family.

 - Poisonous Friend: Especially to Annika, whose life she more or less ruins, but also more subtly to Beck, trying to turn her against everybody close to her.

 - One-Hour Work Week: Unlike her friends who are students or freelance, Peach works a conventional 9-5 job.
 Like her friends, she seemingly has endless time and money for random cocktail parties and shopping trips.

 - Rich Bitch: Most definitely.
 A snooty, Upper East Side princess.

-- Sacrificial Lion: Joe's main "obstacle" to win Beck's love, and is killed off by him mid-season.
+- Sacrificial Lion: Joe's main "obstacle" to win Beck's love, and is killed off by him halfway through the first season.

 - The Sociopath: Joe describes her as one and although it's a case of the pot calling the kettle black in his case, he's probably not wrong.
 Peach shows various sociopathic tendencies including controlling and manipulative behaviour, antisocial behaviour such as spying on her friend without remorse, lack of empathy for people outside her social class, a grandiose sense of self-worth, violent and angry outbursts, personal charisma and a tendency to make empty suicide attempts to gain attention and power.

 - Stalker with a Crush: Revealed to be one to Beck, even keeping an archive of photos of her on her computer.